Njorda/njorda.github.io/content/posts/2023-05-29-train-a-LLM-using-kubeflow-singel-gpu.md

 gcloud default auth
 ```

 You also need to make sure you have a Quota on gpu and more specifycly NVIDIA_TESLA_T4 in the region europe-west1.
 If not you need to request in from the IAM porta on gcp and quotas, this normaly takes two works days.
 And in my case I hade to pre pay 10 euros to google.
+You can find the full notebook [here](https://github.com/Njorda/kubeflowpipline_LLM).